psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-The suspension of his license appears to be not the only misfortune that Daniel Webb, " a diminutive hatchet-faced man, apparently upwards of fifty years of age" suffered at the time.
+The suspension of his license appears to be not the only misfortune that Daniel Webb, "a diminutive hatchet-faced man, apparently upwards of fifty years of age" suffered at the time.

 ```{admonition} Bigamy, October, 1845
 :class: dropdown